 Business and technical readiness

-There are two parts to this stage: understanding NZRIS in more detail; and preparing for data submission.
+There are 2 parts to this stage: understanding NZRIS in more detail; and preparing for data submission.

 Understanding NZRIS in more detail